 This fund provides financing for new and growing emerging technology-based firms, including Technology, Life Sciences, Sustainable/Green and other emerging industry clusters for working capital, laboratory, computer and scientific equipment, leasehold improvements, real estate and investments to lower energy usage.

-See our investment portfolio here.
+View our investment portfolio here.

-Why doesn't the CIE have grant programs?
+Why doesn't the URA have grant programs?

 How do I start the application process?

-Contact a CIE loan officer at 412.255.6669.
+Contact a URA lending analyst at 412.255.6669.

 How long is the application, underwriting, and closing process?

 The length of the process depends on the project.
-However, the CIE is committed to working as quickly as the borrower and private lender are able to package, underwrite and close the financing.
+However, the URA is committed to working as quickly as the borrower and private lender are able to package, underwrite and close the financing.
 Typically, the process will take 30-90 days.

-The CIE staff includes professional loan officers that have the same professional credentials as private lenders, engineers, legal staff, finance professionals, and professional management staff.
+Our staff includes professional loan officers that have the same professional credentials as private lenders, engineers, legal staff, finance professionals, and professional management staff.
 We are uniquely qualified to handle your project professionally and responsibly.